Carbon bubble: Value of fossil-fuel reserves

 Carbon budgets are upper limits on the amount of carbon dioxide emissions that can be released without increasing the global average temperature past a certain point.
-In 2011, the Carbon Tracker Initiative calculated that at that point the world could only burn 20% of its carbon-based fuel reserves if it wished to stay below a 2°C increase that has been agreed upon by the UNFCCC members.
+In 2011, the Carbon Tracker Initiative calculated that at that point the world could only burn 20% of its carbon-based fuel reserves if it wished to stay below a 2 °C increase that has been agreed upon by the UNFCCC members.
 This meant that the remaining 80% could not be burned, and so what governments and investors were treating as low-risk assets were actually very likely to become stranded assets.
-This could have serious economic implications, as the London Stock Exchange, Sao Paolo Stock Exchange, and Moscow Exchange (among others) had an estimated 20-30% of their market capitalization connected to fossil fuels.
+This could have serious economic implications, as the London Stock Exchange, São Paulo Stock Exchange, and Moscow Exchange (among others) had an estimated 20-30% of their market capitalization connected to fossil fuels.
 In the case of London, for example, the fossil fuel reserves listed in the exchange were ten times its carbon budget from 2011 to 2050.
 As those assets become "unburnable" and therefore lose most of their value (or became liabilities), this will put the strength of the British economy at stake.
 This is because the viability of these businesses depends on their ability to extract and sell carbon, rather than past emission-generating operations.

 A newer analysis has found, global emissions from fossil fuel reserves would exceed carbon budget by more than seven times.
 Additionally, companies are continuing to gather more reserves as well as explore unproven reserves, meaning that there is an even larger hidden amount of reserves hidden within capital markets, further increasing the size of the carbon bubble.